If you run a nonprofit or charity in Ontario, you’ve probably heard of ONCA. But what exactly is it, and what does it mean for your organization?

 Some nonprofits are considering moving from ONCA to CNCA if they operate across provinces or prefer the federal rules.
 This process is called “continuance.”

-To become ONCA-compliant, your organization must:
+To become ONCA-compliant, your organization must complete these steps:

 Our team of charity lawyers have helped hundreds of Ontario nonprofits and charities update their documents, stay compliant with ONCA and all relevant provincial and federal legislation, and where prudent, transition to federal incorporation.